almontasser/ba-sionna/README.md

 ### Out of Memory Errors
 - Reduce `BATCH_SIZE` in `config.py`
 - Enable memory growth for GPU in `device_setup.py`

+### Checkpoint Restore Errors (shape mismatch)
+If you see an error like:
+`Received incompatible tensor with shape ... when attempting to restore variable with shape ...`, you are trying to load a checkpoint produced by a **different model definition** (e.g., different UE features/RNN size).

+- Use a fresh directory: `python train.py --checkpoint_dir ./checkpoints_new_run`
+- Or delete/rename the old checkpoint folder.
+- See `VALIDATION_GUIDE.md` for details.

 ### Slow Training on CPU
 - Consider using cloud GPU (Google Colab, AWS, etc.)